HomeLatest NewsTelecomDoT clears guidelines for Rs 12,200 crore telecom PLI scheme, to invite applications soon

 Preferred Source of Google

-In a major policy drive, the Department of Telecommunications () has cleared the guidelines for the telecom manufacturing PLI scheme worth Rs 12,200 crore.
+In a major policy drive, the Department of Telecommunications () has cleared the guidelines for the manufacturing scheme worth Rs 12,200 crore.
 The new blueprint is likely to be shared with the stakeholders later this week.

 Among the technology equipment makers permitted to participate in the 5G trials include Ericsson, Nokia, Samsung, and C-DOT.
 Reliance Jio Infocomm will also be conducting trials using its own indigenous technology.